 Just as the most and least significant bytes of a number are 0 and 3, the most and least significant bits of a double-precision floatingpoint number are 0 and 63.
-The beginning bit (and most significant bit) offsets of S, E , and F are 0, 1, and 12, respectively.
-Note that these numbers refer to the mathematical positions of the bits, and NOT to their actual physical locations (which vary from medium to medium).
+The beginning bit (and most significant bit) offsets of S, E, and F are 0, 1, and 12, respectively.
+Note

 The IEEE specifications should be consulted concerning the encoding for signed zero, signed infinity (overflow), and denormalized numbers (underflow) [3].
-According to IEEE specifications, the "NaN" (not a number) is system dependent and should not be used externally.
+According to IEEE specifications, the "NaN" (not a number) is system dependent and should not be interpreted within XDR as anything other than "NaN".